 - Copying information from the Internet or buying work from other people to use as their own.

 This section aims to help young people to use the internet and different technologies in a safe and positive way.
-It will also support adults in safeguarding and protecting young people from the potential risks of online and mobile communication.
+In conclusion, it will also support adults in safeguarding and protecting young people from the potential risks of online and mobile communication.

 Please click on the download icon to download the E-Safety and Anti-Cyber Bullying Policies.